joshghent/password/README.md

 To create an optimized production build...

-run `yarn build` -or- `npm build`.
+run `yarn build`.
 This will create a `/build` directory at the root of the project which contains all the compiled code and static assets to be deployed.

 - Now you can serve the build folder on a production web server or run it locally to demo or test...